ec-europa/ecl-twig/docs/decisions/003-ecl-compliance.md

 ## Decision

-In order to facilitate the implementation of the ECL components while also enforcing somehow the correct usage of those, the ecl-twig library offers an ecl-compliance tool in the form of checks that can be performed on a component to test whether it respects the editorial guidelines defined for it.
+In order to facilitate and enforce the correct implementation of ECL components, the ECL-Twig library provides the `ecl-compliance` tool.
-This tool uses only logic defined in twig templates in order to make the functionality available to any consumer of the library without any additional need, in a transparent way.
+This tool is a collection of Twig templates providing an extended list of business and technical requirements expected in a component's implementation.

 ## Context

-Ecl twig is a library of twig templates implementing vanilla ECL components: https://ec.europa.eu/component-library/.
+ECL-Twig is a library of twig templates implementing vanilla ECL components: https://ec.europa.eu/component-library/.
 The vanilla component definition implies all the guidelines to use it, the elements that are mandatory and the ones that are optional.
 ex: Timeline usage page - https://ec.europa.eu/component-library/ec/components/timeline/usage/
 In order to properly implement a component defined by ECL, then, the mandatory elements need to be present.

 ## Consequences

-Each of our templates should have a corresponding child template defined, this will make a compliance check available in our storybook demo and in any implementation of the ecl-twig library, when the `_ecl_compliance_` property is set to true.
+Each of our templates should have a corresponding child template defined, this will make a compliance check available in our storybook demo and in any implementation of the ECL-Twig library, when the `_ecl_compliance_` property is set to true.

 The file name of the child template is expected to follow this convention:
 _ecl-compliance-{nameOfTheComponent}.html-twig_
 it should be placed in: `src/{system}/packages/{system}-component-ecl-compliance/components/`

 An additional parameter `_ecl_compliance_inner_check_` is available for identifying the checks run by a component on all its included templates from the overall compliance performed on a component by the user.
-This offers us the possibility of differentiating the output of the report.
+This offers the possibility of differentiating the output of the report.

-Mind that for this parameter to work also the `icon_path` needs to be available in order to render an icon for the success or the failure of the checks, otherwise the standard report will be used.
+:warning: For this parameter to work also the `icon_path` needs to be available in order to render an icon for the success or the failure of the checks, the standard report would be used otherwise.

 ### Expected output